CITY OF WATER DAY

 NY/NJ HARBOR AND ESTUARY PROGRAM

-Ke Aloha Outrigger's In Your Neighborhood program on City of Water Day is supported by a generous grant from the NY/NJ Harbor and Estuary Program.
+HCCB/Ke Aloha Outrigger's festival programming on City of Water Day is supported by a generous grant from the NY/NJ Harbor and Estuary Program.
 The New York - New Jersey Harbor & Estuary Program (HEP) brings the benefits of the Clean Water Act to the people who live, work, and recreate on our shared waterways.
 Created by the U.S. Environmental Protection Agency (EPA) at the request of the governors of New York and New Jersey, HEP is an ongoing effort to develop and implement a consensus driven plan to protect, conserve and restore the estuary.
 HEP decisions and activities are carried out by staff and partners organized through the committees and work groups.

 WATERFRONT ALLIANCE